deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/http-iot-stock-monitor/readme.md

 ## Connecting to WiFi

-To submit this data to deepstreamHub we'll need an internet connection, so we'll include the necessary libraries to use the device's WiFi chip:
+To submit this data to deepstream we'll need an internet connection, so we'll include the necessary libraries to use the device's WiFi chip:

 ```cpp